thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-05-cinemood3-udpate.md

 3. **LLM Hallucination**: Since the model relied solely on **LLM reasoning** to select movies, it could **hallucinate recommendations** not present in the dataset.
 This is because LLMs, when not grounded in structured data, **tend to hallucinate**—generating movie titles, summaries, or recommendations that do not exist because their responses are based purely on learned probabilities rather than factual data.

-To overcome these limitations, I implemented **RAG (Retrieval-Augmented Generation)**, which enhances the accuracy and explainability of recommendations.
+To overcome these limitations, I implemented **RAG**, which enhances the accuracy and explainability of recommendations.

 ## **What is RAG?**
 **RAG** is a method that combines **information retrieval (IR) and generative AI** to improve text generation by grounding responses in **real-world data**.
 Instead of relying **solely on the LLM’s internal knowledge**, RAG retrieves **relevant documents** or data points from an external **vector database** before generating responses.